 Currently, substantially separate programs exist for students with autism spectrum disorder (ASD), those with social-emotional disabilities, those with cognitive and/or neurological impairments, and students in transition (18-22).
 They are served in the team-based learning, autism spectrum disorder, and a vocational/life skills program.
 These programs were developed in order to service students who would historically have been placed out of district due to the intensity of service needs.
 Currently, these programs are located in different areas throughout the building, separate from the core academic areas.
 In order to ensure a more inclusive learning community for all students regardless of need and ability, the sub-separate program classrooms should be located within the primary academic areas of the school.
-They should be placed in close proximity to one another so to increase the collaboration amongst the staff and ensure the safety and oversight of all of the students.
-This would also allow for better resource management by the overlap of support staff and instructional assistants as well as the use of various tools and equipment.

 The district is committed to ensuring that students with disabilities receive a quality education in the least restrictive environment.
 We will continue to meaningfully and purposefully include students in the general education classroom as well as the broader school community.
 There are currently six academic support labs for students with mild to moderate learning disabilities that we hope will be merged into two academic support centers located within the core instructional areas of the building, one on each floor, so that students can access the specialized supports and services that they need.
 In addition, six dedicated special education classrooms are proposed to be distributed in the six classroom wings of the proposed building.
 It is anticipated that half of these rooms would have associated toilets and half would not.

 Due to the skills that students in the vocational/life skill program are working on, they require not only a space for academic instruction but also a space to develop daily living and work skills.

 There are various related service providers who support the programs, therefore, a moderate sized office space should be located within at least two of the sub-separate instructional spaces to ensure that the related service providers are able to provide counseling and conduct assessments with students.